RudrarajuAsrithVarma/Page-Classification-Dashboard/README.md

 • Made sure that the dashboard's visual front-end works perfectly with the technical back-end powered by Flask.

-### THE DETAILS REGARDING THE EXECUTION OF THE PROJECT CODE ARE STATED INSIDE "PREREQUISITES.TXT" FILE IN THE "DASHBOARD ANGULAR" FOLDER.
+ THE DETAILS REGARDING THE EXECUTION OF THE PROJECT CODE ARE STATED INSIDE "PREREQUISITES.TXT" FILE IN THE "DASHBOARD ANGULAR" FOLDER AND ALSO THE README FILE OF DASHBOARD ANGULAR FOLDER.

-#                                         VISUALS OF HOW THE ENTIRE DASHBOARD LOOKS
+##                                         VISUALS OF HOW THE ENTIRE DASHBOARD LOOKS

 ## 1) OVERALL VIEW OF THE DASHBOARD